-THE MEDITERRANEAN has always exerted an irresistible charm on us for far too many reasons.
-If the Hellenes have done great, they owe it to this sea rather than the mainland.
-The Phoenicians likewise, just like every other Mediterranean people that have left their mark on the history of Mare Nostrum.
+THE MEDITERRANEAN HAS ALWAYS EXERTED IRRESISTIBLE CHARM ON US for far too many reasons.
+If the Hellenes have done great, they mainly owe it to this sea rather than the mainland.
+The Phoenicians likewise, just like every other Mediterranean people that have left their marks on the history of mare nostrum.
 The same is true, more or less, for all coastal peoples.
-We are primarily Mediterranean peoples, and only secondarily European, Asian, African, Balkan, Levantine, or whatever else.
-Despite that, however, very few have Mediterranean conscience: the sea that once united us, even during our military confrontations, now seems as if keeping us apart.
+We are primarily Mediterranean peoples, and only secondarily European, Asian, African, Balkan, Levantine, or else.
+Despite that, however, very few have Mediterranean conscience.
+This age-old sea, which once brought us together, even during our military confrontations, now seems as if keeping us apart.

-Geographically the Mediterranean is clearly delineated.
-Besides, the sea was given this name because it is surrounded by these three continents and looks like a huge lagoon, having only one natural outlet leading to the Atlantic: the Strait of Gibraltar through the legendary Pillars of Heracles.
-However, as a historical space it is far broader.
+Geographically, the Mediterranean is clearly delineated.
+Besides, it was given this name because it is surrounded by these three continents and looks like a huge lagoon, having only one natural outlet, leading to the Atlantic Ocean: the Strait of Gibraltar through the legendary Pillars of Heracles.
+However, as a historical space, it is far broader.
 As a rule, human societies regarded no natural obstacles as eternally insurmountable.
-After a while, the growth of civilization – and the courage of some daring voyagers – always led to the overcoming of any barriers, thus creating wider unities of exchange and cooperation.
+After a while, the growth of civilization, technology – and the courage of some daring voyagers – always led to barriers overcome, creating wider entities of exchange and cooperation.

-This far broader sea, the “universal” Mediterranean, is the one we voyage around: from the Atlantic coasts of Iberia and the Maghreb to the Indian subcontinent and the Chinese border in Central Asia, often crossing some complementary seas such as the Black Sea and the Caspian, the Red Sea and the Gulf.
-We also sail out into the Indian Ocean, due to the extensive Afro-Asian exchange, caravan through the Sahara, for even the desert was unable to obstruct the cultural osmosis bearing rich fruit to the North of the Black Continent – without excluding the crossing of the Atlantic, mainly destined for Latin or Iberian America, but also for several Northern parts of the New World, where the Mediterranean culture is still omnipresent.
+This far broader sea, the “universal” Mediterranean, is the one we’re voyaging around: from the Atlantic coast of Iberia and the Maghreb, as far as the Indian subcontinent and the Chinese border area in Central Asia, often crossing some complementary seas, such as the Black and the Caspian Seas, the Red Sea and the Gulf.
+We also sail out into the Indian Ocean, due to the extensive Afro-Asian exchange, we caravan through the Sahara, for even the desert was unable to obstruct the cultural osmosis bearing rich fruit in abundance to the North of the Black Continent – without excluding crossings of the Atlantic, mainly destined for Latin or Iberian America, but also for several parts in the North of the New World, where the Mediterranean culture is still omnipresent.

-This area is certainly so vast that no one is willing to readily accept there are common features.
-Skepticism, nevertheless, starts dwindling away when one is reminded of the diverse exchange since age-old times between the two most remote peninsulas at the extremities of this integrated historical space: the Indian and the Iberian.
-These contacts were later reinforced with the Arab conquest of Iberia and, even more, with the arrival of the Indian Gypsies (Roma) to the peninsula.
+This area is certainly so immense that no one is willing to readily accept there are common features.
+Skepticism, nevertheless, starts dwindling away when one is reminded of the diverse exchange since age-old times between the two most remote peninsulas at the extreme ends of this integrated historical space: the Indian and the Iberian.
+These contacts were later strengthened with the Arab conquest of Iberia and, even more, with the arrival of the Indian Gypsies (Roma) at the peninsula.

-The challenge amid all those myriads of local idioms and aesthetic standards, both folk and erudite, is unity within diversity.
-This unity must be safeguarded at all costs in the current era of galloping homogenization, which instead launches a certain “unity” through uniformity – that is, something that must be imposed on man, for it is against human nature.
+The challenge amidst all those myriads of local idioms and aesthetic standards, both folk and erudite, is unity within diversity.
+This unity should be cherished and safeguarded at all costs in the current era of galloping homogenization, which launches instead a certain “unity” through uniformity – i.e. something that must be imposed on man, for it is against human nature.

-The challenge amid myriads of local idioms and aesthetic standards is unity within diversity, rejecting any form of uniformity.
+The challenge amidst all those myriads of local idioms and aesthetic standards is unity within diversity, rejecting any form of uniformity.

-Sound-diversity, like biodiversity – diversity in all forms – is the absolutely necessary condition not only for the survival, but also for the further development of mankind and human civilization.
-But beware: the response to the so-called “globalization” will not be given through entrenchment but openness to the outside world, expanding exchange and cooperation on equal terms, with honesty and tolerance.
-Those who have confidence in themselves adopt an “open doors” policy.
+Sound-diversity, just like biodiversity – diversity in every form – is the absolutely necessary condition not only for the survival, but also for the development of mankind and human civilization.
+However, beware: the response to the so-called “globalization” is not entrenchment but openness to the outside world instead, expanding exchange and cooperation on equal terms, honesty and tolerance.
+All those who trust themselves should adopt an “open doors” policy.

 “And those who do not consent?”, you may wonder.
 “What shall be done with all those who constantly undermine this unity having powers outside the Mediterranean backing them?
 Is it possible at this moment for the perpetrators and the victims to coexist, such as the IsraeliJews and the Palestinians?
 Are we day-dreaming?”

-It is true that whatever the differentiations between citizens and politicians, the people are not blameless because, as a well-known saying goes, “every people deserve the persons who govern them” (Plato), or, if you like, “toute nation a le gouvernement qu’elle mérite” (every nation gets the government it deserves,Joseph de Maistre).
+IT IS TRUE that whatever differentiation we may figure out between citizens and politicians, the people are not blameless because, as a well-known saying goes, “every people deserve the persons who govern them” (Plato), or, if you like, “toute nation a le gouvernement qu’elle mérite” (every nation gets the government it deserves,Joseph de Maistre).

 BEFORE WE GO WEST, we need to sail into the “Great Green” (the Mediterranean to the Egyptians) in search of the Sea Peoples, meeting more migrant bands on the way.
 Voyaging in space and time, in history, legend and myth, we must go back to the explosive finale of the 17th century BCE, the “big bang” of the Minoan volcanic eruption on Thera-Santorini, for it occurred very close to the period the Sea Peoples initially appeared in Egypt.
 If we take into account the wrecking of the Minoan navy policing the seas, we can presume that these peoples were nothing but pirates at the time, and we also realize how interdependent the great powers were in the ancient world.
 Later the Egyptians started identifying various bands of Sea Peoples in their own style, and one of the first mentioned were the Sherden or Shardana, a large group of pirates.